 We are waiting until we get back there, sometime around August, to either look for a place to rent or a trailer to live in.
 The smarter move is for us to invest our time and money into this business first, and later work on building our home.

 El Cuyo is not forgotten though.
 We just figured that if we started a business there, we would try more to DIY.
 Whereas in Todos Santos we will hire out the work and have it happen faster.
 (Again, smarter business-wise) So El Cuyo would take a long time to come to fruition.
 But even though a business there may not be the smartest option, we are still toying with the idea of buying a lot of land there, and either building on it in the future, or if that desire fizzles out we can always re-sell it at a later date.

 What does this mean for the next few months?

 Before heading back to Todos Santos, Mexico, to start this new and exciting phase of our lives, we have a lot going on.

 I am typing this while sitting on a train, commuting from Munich to Passau.
 Tomorrow we will embark on a boat to do a river+bike tour with Tripsite for 9 days.
 Then our family will visit Barcelona for a week, and London for the next.

 After Europe we will head back to our property in Golden and keep moving on that project.
 This move to Mexico does not mean we’re stopping the Canadian house plan.
-We will continue to work on it, bit by bit, every summer, when Mexico is apparently too hot to live in (June-Sept).
+We will continue to work on it.
+Bit by bit, every summer.
+Because Mexico is apparently too hot to live in (June-Sept).

 We’re thinking we will have a solid month to work on the build.
 Sometime around mid-July Eben may head back to the USVI for a month to do some boat work for some friends.
-And then we will each fly from our respective spots and meet in Mexico!!!
+Then we will each fly from our respective spots and meet in Mexico!!!